 What is the Assurance of Salvation

 I still remember the day when I took the board examination for Medical Technologists years ago.
 Stepping out of the examination room, I wasn’t sure if I was going to pass and be given a license to practice.
-Well, I thought I did well and I could tell you that I really gave it my all but I was still uncertain about the outcome.
+Well, I thought I did well and I could tell you that I gave it my all but I was still uncertain about the outcome.

 What Does it Mean to Have an Assurance of Salvation?

-To have the assurance of salvation is to be absolutely confident that we are saved and that if we die suddenly, we would go immediately to heaven.
+To have the assurance of salvation is to be confident that we are saved and that if we die suddenly, we will go immediately to heaven.
 Assurance of salvation means possessing salvation – possessing the Lord Jesus Christ (John 3:36).
 Salvation is eternal life; it is the life of God; it is Divine life.
 If we possess eternal life, then we are saved!

 However, many Christians do not believe that it is possible to be sure of salvation now.
-They feel that they need to keep working in order to meet God’s standards.
+They feel that they need to keep working to meet God’s standards.
 If we were saved by works then they would be correct.
 But salvation is a gift received by grace through faith (Ephesians 2:8).

 It should be noted that this is one significant disagreement among evangelical Christians for a long time.
-Many within the Armenians and Wesleyans have held that it is possible to lose your salvation, while Reformed Christians held that it is not possible for someone who is truly born again.
+Many Armenians and Wesleyans have held that it is possible to lose your salvation, while Reformed Christians held that it is not possible for someone who is truly born again.

 Scope of the Doctrine of Assurance of Salvation